Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Deliverability 96–98% 98%+ 98%+

-Mailchimp offers a visual builder with pre-built workflows for welcome series, abandoned cart recovery, post-purchase follow-ups, and re-engagement campaigns.
-Custom automation supports branching logic based on subscriber actions, but complex multi-data-point sequences become cumbersome.
-The platform supports A/B testing within campaigns and subscriber date-based emails.
+Mailchimp has a visual builder with pre-built workflows for welcome series, abandoned cart recovery, post-purchase follow-ups, and re-engagement campaigns.
+Branching logic based on subscriber actions works for standard use cases.
+Where it breaks down is anything multi-step or multi-data-point: the editor becomes unwieldy, and the feature gaps relative to ActiveCampaign become obvious fast.
+A/B testing within campaigns and date-based emails are both supported.
 Rating: 6/10

-ActiveCampaign is the industry benchmark.
-Unlimited conditional branching, event-based triggers (web visits, purchases, custom events), goal-based automation that adjusts paths based on subscriber actions, split testing within workflows, and nested automations.
-The visual canvas makes even complex journeys manageable.
-Multi-channel automation spanning email, SMS, and site messaging.
+ActiveCampaign is the category benchmark.
+Unlimited conditional branching, event-based triggers (web visits, purchases, custom events), goal-based paths that adjust mid-flow based on subscriber behavior, split testing within workflows, and nested automations.
+The visual canvas makes complex journeys manageable rather than overwhelming.
+Multi-channel automation across email, SMS, and site messaging.
 Rating: 10/10

-ConvertKit is designed for creator workflows: welcome sequences triggered by form submissions, content upgrade delivery based on specific signups, purchase follow-up sequences for digital products, and re-engagement campaigns for inactive subscribers.
-Clean and functional but intentionally straightforward with conditional splits based on tags and custom fields.
+ConvertKit is built for creator workflows: welcome sequences from form submissions, content upgrade delivery, purchase follow-ups for digital products, re-engagement for inactive subscribers.
+Conditional splits work from tags and custom fields.
+It’s clean and functional, deliberately limited rather than half-built.
 Rating: 7/10

 Free / Entry $0 (500 contacts) $15/mo (1K contacts) $0 (10K subscribers)